justmisosoup/CodePath-Assignment1-Dropbox/README.md

 - User can follow the create user flow.
 - User can follow the sign in flow.

-The interaction was wrong for the flow of the log-in flow demonstrated in the tutorial.
-So I built it according to the proper interaction flow.
-Hppe that's okay. :)
+The interaction was wrong for the log-in flow as demonstrated in the tutorial.
+So I built it according to the proper interaction flow within Dropbox.
+Hope that's okay. :)